imgag/RFC1_repeat_screening/README.md

 This is a tool for screening exome NGS data for the RFC1/CANVAS repeat.
 Because the repeat lies in an intron, it is typically not targeted by exome kits.
-However, we found that the locus is sill covered by a few reads, at least for some enrichment kits e.g. SureSelect Human All Exon V6/7.
+However, we found that the locus is still covered by a few reads, at least for some enrichment kits e.g. SureSelect Human All Exon V6/7.

-For genome data or exome kits that target the repeat locus, more sophisticated methods like [ExpansionHunter](https://github.com/Illumina/ExpansionHunter) should be used.
+For WGS data or exome kits that target the repeat locus, more sophisticated methods like [ExpansionHunter](https://github.com/Illumina/ExpansionHunter) should be used.

 ## Installation

-The following dependencies needs to be installed:
+The following dependencies need to be installed:

 - php (for command line)
 - tabix